jimjam-slam/sverto/README.md

 Your Svelte components can seamlessly react to your ObservableJS code, making it quick and easy to build visuals that animate in response to [user inputs](https://observablehq.com/@observablehq/inputs?collection=@observablehq/inputs) or other changing data in your document.

+## 💭 Why Sverto?

+[Quarto](https://quarto.org) helps users build beautiful documents regardless of their language of choice, and it encourages data analysts and scientists to explore web visualisation by making JavaScript accessible and easy to use.
+It makes interactive visualisations intuitive to write, but animated visuals are still a challenge that require either dipping into a high-level JavaScript library or learning a lower-level one like [d3](https://d3js.org).

+[Svelte](https://svelte.dev) is a framework for building web visualisations and apps in JavaScript.
+Svelte goes out of its way to make writing self-contained components, like charts, comfortable and intuitive.
+It has a great [playground environment](https://svelte.dev/repl/hello-world?version=3.55.1) for developing and testing components, but like many web frameworks, the experience is much more complex when you start developing locally.

+_Sverto aims to make it as easy to use Svelte components in Quarto documents as it is to work on them in the Svelte REPL: just write a `.svelte` file, add it to a Quarto document, and Sverto should take care of the rest._

 ## 📋 Prerequisites

 You'll need to install two things to run Sverto: